48 Fun & Beautiful Things to Do in the Dominican Republic

 You’ll see kids playing in the natural pools, hear dogs and roosters sing, and smell that nostalgic toasted wood campo aroma, as you fly above schools, homes, lush plains, busy streets, and rivers.
 There are so many stories to the views from above with every swing.

 While to us travelers, this is a fun and exciting ride through the northern outskirts of Santo Domingo… for many locals, it’s finally a way to get around and connect to more opportunities in the city center.
 This is a vital means of everyday local transportation that helps Dominicans and our environment.
+It also happens to be one of the Dominican Republic attractions that will give you a tiny glimpse into the everyday lives of locals.

 8. Fiesta de Palo: Explore Afro-Dominican History in Villa Mella